SQL Server Stored Procedure with Encryption and Recompile Attribute

 If we try to retrieve the text of the above SP using the sp_helptext sp_GetEmployeeDetailsById.
 You will get a message stating ‘The text for object ‘sp_GetEmployeeDetailsById’ is encrypted.‘ as shown in the below image.

-Whenever a procedure is compiled for the first time it prepares the best query plan according to the current state of the database.
+Whenever a procedure is compiled for the first time it prepares the best execution plan according to the current state of the database.
 Then it executes that query plan when the procedure is called.

-The compilation of the procedure and preparing the query plan is prepared not only at the time of procedure creation but each and every time the server is restarted (Implicitly occurs).
+The compilation of the procedure and preparing the execution plan is prepared not only at the time of procedure creation but each and every time the server is restarted (Implicitly occurs).

 If the procedure is created by using the Recompile Attribute.
-Then it is forced to be compiled each time it is executed and whenever it compiles it prepares the query plan.
+Then it is forced to be compiled each time it is executed and whenever it compiles it prepares the execution plan.

-Forcing a procedure for recompilation and prepared the query plan is required when the database undergoes significant changes to its data or structure.
+Forcing a procedure for recompilation and prepared the execution plan is required when the database undergoes significant changes to its data or structure.

 Another reason to force a procedure to recompile is if at all the tables are added with new indexes from which the procedure might be benefited forcing for recompilation is very important because we cannot wait until the server is restarted for preparing a new query plan.

 Note: Even if the “Recompile“ Attribute is available it is not suggested to be used if at all there are no significant changes in the structure of the databases.